pghalliday/ce-integration/README.md

 vagrant@test-runner:/[component-name]$ npm test
 ```

-- After changes it will be necessary to restart the server instances before re-running the tests
+- After changes it will be necessary to restart the server instances before re-running the end to end tests

 ```
 vagrant@test-runner:~$ cd /vagrant